 Eligible for CEUs and Contact Hours.

 This self-paced course is designed to provide OESH professionals additional exposure to toxicology-related topics for certification exam prep or to increase their understanding of the topic.

 - Videos and other learning aids are provided for self-paced learning.
 Course activities may include but are not limited to practice activities, multiple-choice quizzes, and small group activities.
 These activities are designed to engage participants and assist in the retention of presented information.

-- Access to all course activities and materials are available for 45 days from the paid registration date through the Bowen EHS® Member Center.
+- Access to all course activities and materials is available for one (1) year from the paid registration date through the Bowen EHS® Learning Center.